szybia/Engage-Games/README.md

   * JS used for smooth transitions
 * Profile picture add, change and delete
   - Security checks ensure no malicious file is uploaded (php, js etc.)
+- PHP POST Security
+  * All inputs put through size, REGEX and format checks.
-- Catalogue with sorting algorithm for newest, low-high, high-low or default random
+* Catalogue with sorting algorithm for newest, low-high, high-low or default random
-* Change name, email, password functionality with all required error checking
+- Change name, email, password functionality with all required error checking
-- Include PHP files check for direct calls and reject them
+* Include PHP files check for direct calls and reject them
-* 404 page included to ensure user doesn't get derailed from their experience
+- 404 page included to ensure user doesn't get derailed from their experience
-- Slideshow on home page for highlighting offers and deals
+* Slideshow on home page for highlighting offers and deals
-* Static design implemented before development for boosted productivity
+- Static design implemented before development for boosted productivity

 ### Resources:
 - XAMPP